Twilio: Acquisitions

-In January 2022, Twilio announced that they entered into an agreement to acquire Boku Identity, Inc. from Boku, Inc. for $32.3 million.
+In January 2022, Twilio announced that they agreed to acquire Boku Identity, Inc. from Boku, Inc. for $32.3 million.

+In October 2025, Twilio announced their agreement to acquire Stytch, an identity platform for AI agents.

 Technology

 Twilio uses Amazon Web Services to host its communication infrastructure via APIs.
-Twilio follows a set of architectural design principles to protect against unexpected outages and received praise for staying online during the widespread Amazon Web Services outage in April 2011.
+Twilio follows specific architectural design principles to protect against unexpected outages and received praise for staying online during the widespread Amazon Web Services outage in April 2011.

-Rather than using industry standard protocols such as SIP for call control Twilio uses a customized markup language known as TwIML to allow for direct integration with its services.
-Twilio and the customer typically exchange TwIML documents via HTTP Webhook.
+Rather than using industry-standard protocols such as SIP for call control, Twilio uses a customized markup language known as TwiML to allow for direct integration with its services.
+Twilio and the customer typically exchange TwiML documents via HTTP Webhook.

 Open-source contributions

-Twilio is known to support the development of open-source software.
-In June 2010 Twilio launched OpenVBX, an open-source product that lets business users configure phone numbers to receive and route phone calls.
+Twilio is known to support open source software development.
+In June 2010, Twilio launched OpenVBX, an open-source product that lets business users configure phone numbers to receive and route phone calls.
 One month later, Twilio engineer Kyle Conroy released Stashboard, an open-source status dashboard written in the Python programming language that any API or software service can use to display whether their service is functioning properly.

 Twilio also sponsors Localtunnel, created by former engineer Jeff Lindsay, which enables software developers to expose their local development environment to the public Internet from behind a NAT.

-Twilio lists a number of other open-source projects on their website, such as:
+Twilio lists several other open-source projects on their website, such as: